arnavgautam/TreeHacks2015/Demos/Demo-ContosoExpenseReporting/Demo.md

 <a name="Overview" />
 ## Overview ##

-This demo illustrates an end-to-end scenario highlighting the Windows Azure cloud-ready data services, including Windows Azure SQL Database, Windows Azure Storage, and SQL Server 2012 in a Windows Azure Virtual Machine.
-This demo will showcase the rich and powerful features of the Windows Azure data services including easy provisioning of the services, fluid migration options, and the high-performing, scalable and feature-rich data options.
+This demo illustrates an end-to-end scenario highlighting the Microsoft Azure cloud-ready data services, including Microsoft Azure SQL Database, Microsoft Azure Storage, and SQL Server 2012 in a Microsoft Azure Virtual Machine.
+This demo will showcase the rich and powerful features of the Microsoft Azure data services including easy provisioning of the services, fluid migration options, and the high-performing, scalable and feature-rich data options.

 <a id="goals" />
 ### Goals ###